 In November of 1979, California voters approved a constitutional amendment that established an Appropriations Limitation for the state and local governments.
 In June of 1990, the electorate approved Proposition 111 that amended the provisions of the constitution to provide for the adjustment of the Limitation.
 The formula now used to calculate the Appropriations Limit is the percentage change in California Per Capita Income (PCI) or the percentage change in valuations of non-residential construction (NRC) plus the percentage change in the City's population or the County's, whichever is greater.
-The State Department of Finance historically provides the City with the population estimates and the California PCI on May 1st but was delayed this year in publishing the statistics.
-Due to the delay, the City has estimated the population and the California PCI for the current proposed budget.
-The City's population increased approximately 2.20% from 2020.
-The percentage change in the California PCI was approximately 3.73%.
-The change in non-residential construction was 3.98%.
-Therefore, the change in non-residential construction is used.
+The State Department of Finance historically provides the City with the population estimates and the California PCI on May 1st.
+Due to time constraints, the City has estimated the population and the California PCI for the current proposed budget.
+The City's population increased approximately 2.60% from 2021.
+The percentage change in the California PCI was approximately 5.73%.
+The change in non-residential construction was 1.49%.
+Therefore, the change in PCI is used.

-Appropriations Limitation 2020-2021 Add: Change in Population (2.20%) \$281,282,856 6,188,223 Add: Change in NRC (3.98%) \$287,471,079 11,441,349 Appropriations Limitation 2021-2022 \$298,912,428 Less: Proposed Expenditures Subject to Limitation in 2021-2022 67,424,948 Amount of Unused Authorized Appropriations \$231,487,480
+Appropriations Limitation 2021-2022 Add: Change in Population (2.60%) \$344,521,822 8,957,567 \$352,470,380 Add: Change in PCI (5.73%) \$353,479,389 20,254,369 Appropriations Limitation 2022-2023 \$373,733,758 Less: Proposed Expenditures Subject to Limitation in 2022-2023 78,201,996 Amount of Unused Authorized Appropriations \$295,531,762

-Over the past five years, the City of Clovis' expenditures have been less than the appropriation (less than 25% of the limit); therefore, it is not likely that the City of Clovis will reach the Appropriations Limit in the future.
-It is recommended that the Council's adoption of the Budget include the establishment of the City's Appropriations Limitation for the 2021-2022 fiscal year at \$298,912,428.
+Over the past five years, the City of Clovis' expenditures have been less than the appropriation (approximately 25% of the limit); therefore, it is not likely that the City of Clovis will reach the Appropriations Limit in the future.
+It is recommended that the Council's adoption of the Budget include the establishment of the City's Appropriations Limitation for the 2022-2023 fiscal year at \$373,733,758.